 Hello, I'm Mick, founder of the Flipstop app and a proud Fil-Am from NYC, now based in LA.

-We created Flipstop to help you and our fellow Filipinos across the country connect more easily to literally everything Filipino around us wherever we may be.
+We created Flipstop to help you and our fellow Filipinos across the United States, Canada and Australia connect more easily to literally everything Filipino around us wherever we may be.
 The app works by detecting Filipino-owned or Filipino-focused businesses, service providers, community groups, activities, personalities and upcoming events in the vicinity based on your current location and displaying them to you as interactive TILES arranged by nearest to farthest on a beautiful scrolling grid.

 With Flipstop, you can easily discover interesting things nearby.
 You're able to browse and search locally, nationally and (soon!) internationally.
 You can even add friends with whom you can chat and share tiles all within the app (see how HERE).

-[ if you haven’t yet, watch the 60-second video below ]
+[ if you haven’t yet, watch the 60-second video below to see how the app works ]

 The main problem we wanted to solve with Flipstop is this: just as the Filipino diaspora is scattered around the world, so are the channels and media that Filipinos in the United States and elsewhere use to discover and connect with Filipino establishments and organizations.
 And many of the digital platforms currently used are not specifically made for our Filipino community.
 With Flipstop, we want to provide a singular, simple-to-use affinity platform that's always accessible on a device that Filipinos are never without: their phones.
 From the moment you launch the app on your screen, you're looking at nothing but establishments and entities meant for Filipinos.